 With microlearning, you’re utilizing institutional knowledge rather than paying instructional designers to create eLearning courses that may become outdated.

-For microlearning to be an effective learning strategy, it needs to be baked into company culture and processes.
+For microlearning to be an effective learning strategy, it needs to be built into company culture and processes.
 Microlearning should start at onboarding and become a constant part of employee development.

-But microlearning doesn’t have to be limited to short tutorials—lean on gamification, mobile learning, social learning, and collaborative learning to give microlearning the creative sparkle it needs.
+But microlearning doesn’t have to be limited to short tutorials—lean on gamification, mobile learning, social learning, and collaborative learning to give microlearning a creative boost.

 Information overload is one of the most common causes of an onboarding failure.
 New hires are often nervous and need hefty explanations of how things work in their new roles and their new company.
 Packing their first weeks with a bunch of training sessions can make their new job look daunting.
 Plus, they may not be able to use all the training instantly because they aren’t deep into tasks.